yflyzhang/simpleR1/README.md

 - Extracting and comparing the answers are not easy. <br>
   For example, when the ground truth is `\boxed{\pi}` and the model outputs `pi` or `π`, the accuracy should be 1, but the current implementation (mainly due to `math-verify`) didn't consider them as equal.

+## TODOs
+- LoRA is not supported yet.
+- The current implementation of resample is not efficient.

 ## Contributing